DenaSchaeffer/capstone2-homepage/README.md

 1. Justen Stall, 3 commits, 3 hours, contributed in tasks 2, 4, and 5
 2. Dena Schaeffer, 3 commits, 3 hours, contributed in 1, 2, 3, and 4
-3. Beth Hosek, 12 commits, 2.5 hours, contributed in 2,3,4,5,6,7
+3. Beth Hosek, 12 commits, 3 hours, contributed in ,3,4,5,6,7
-4. Member 4, x commits, y hours, contributed in xxx
+4. Jake Scheetz, 4 commits, 3 hours, contributed in overview, 2, 3, 4 and 7